 Welcome to the main festival page for York’s first community-led #walkcyclefestival.

-This summer, join us for a week of free and fun walks and rides to celebrate the heritage of our beautiful city.
+This summer, discover more of York in a week of free and fun walks and rides to celebrate the heritage of our beautiful city.
 Everyone welcome!

-Walk with monks into a labyrinth, be scared during the Spoooky cycle tour of York, challenge yourself to a charity cycle round York’s historic houses, admire York’s little-known red brick buildings, paint a mural on the greenway, socialise with friendly folk at a BBQ… And more!
+Walk with monks into a labyrinth, be scared during a Spoooky cycle tour, enjoy a sleepy dawn chorus ride, paint a mural on the Solar System greenway, cycle York’s historic strays, socialise over food with friendly folk … and more!

 Email firstname.lastname@example.org or message us on Facebook if you’ve any questions.

 Join us for a community party in Rowntree Park on Sunday 28 May.
-You can try a wacky bike with Get Cycling, have your bike fixed for free by Dr Bike, enjoy music from the Arts Barge Project’s community Bargestra orchestra and Gypsy Jazz Jam, listen to a tale from Sparkling Granny the storyteller, try out an electric bike from Cycle Heaven, have your bike security marked by the police, chat to friendly folk and make some bunting at the walkcycle cafe with local walking and cycling groups.
-And enjoy a complimentary slice of cake!
+You can try a wacky bike with Get Cycling, have your bike fixed for free by Dr Bike, enjoy music from the Arts Barge Project’s community Bargestra orchestra and Gypsy Jazz Jam, listen to a tale from Sparkling Granny the storyteller, have your bike security marked by the community police, chat to friendly folk, try out one of our new cake confidence community loan bikes with Cycle Heaven, make some bunting at the walkcycle cafe and meet local walking and cycling groups.
+And enjoy a #cakereward if you join in an activity!

 Festival walks and rides – Sunday 28 May to Sunday 4 June 2017